 Ga 1:15-16,.: 15 “But when it pleased God, who separated me from my mother’s womb and called me through His grace, 16 to reveal His Son in me, that I might preach Him among the Gentiles, I did not immediately confer with flesh and blood…”

 God exhibits His Son through our conduct.
 People who watch our lives should see Jesus in us like a daughter sees what she wants to be in her mother.
 A consistent testimony is a wonderful sight to behold.

 Sometimes sheep follow so far behind the Shepherd that they cannot see Him so we follow other sheep that see Him.
 We must follow godly sheep if we are new sheep or out of touch sheep.
 That is the next best thing to following the Shepherd.
 Our ultimate aim is to follow the Shepherd.

 The Shepherd will change the entire trend of our lives.
-Sin all of a sudden becomes a big issue to us.
+Sin, all of a sudden, becomes a big issue to us.
 Our orientation to please the Shepherd becomes all-important.
-We have a new trust, a new tone and thrust to our lives.
+We have a new trust, a new tone, and a thrust to our lives.
 We do not receive a rebuilt motor but a brand new motor for living.

 Some sheep follow wayward sheep.
 Other sheep even follow goats.
 When sheep follow wayward sheep or unsaved goats, their lives will go far astray.